dwhworks/dwwikiengine/README.md

 6. Connect to several databases.

-7. Fine-grained control of user access to database tables and reports.
+7. Fine-grained control of user access to databases, tables and reports.

 8. Edit reports in your favourite text editor or through simple web text editor.

 9. Track report versions with commonly used tools - git, svn, whatever you like.

-10. Avoid abstraction layers between the user and the database engine.
+10. Avoid abstraction layers between the user and the database.

 11. Friendly to non-programmers, yet open for advanced users.

-11. Keep away from hyper-interactive interface.
+11. Keep away from bloated hyper-interactive interface.
 Keep it simple.

 Architecture & Dependencies
 ============================